Frequently Asked Questions

 How do you make NEAROF?

 Some folks are curious about stuff like this, so here’s the current setup.
-Right now, we use a combination of Macintosh and Windows machines to write, edit and manage the site, along with an iPhone to test mobile compatibility.
-More often than not, we either shoot photos in our improvised studio space with a Nikon DSLR camera and some wicked Elinchrom lighting, or we make the most of whatever natural light is available, which is tricky in the Alberta winter.
-We mostly use Affinity Photo for photo edits, and most writing is done in iA Writer.
-We sometimes follow CP style, and sometimes we don’t.
-Because we’re like that.
-Writing, editing and other production work is done on a Bullfrog-powered computer using green, sustainable electricity — because sometimes you have to put your money where your mouth is.
+Right now, I use a Macintosh machine to write, edit, and manage the site, along with an iPhone to test mobile compatibility.
+More often than not, I either shoot photos with a Nikon DSLR camera and some wicked Elinchrom lighting, or I make the most of whatever natural light is available, which is tricky in the Alberta winter.
+I mostly use Affinity Photo and Pixelmator Pro for photo edits, and most writing is done in either iA Writer or, sigh, Microsoft Word.
+I sometimes follow CP style, and sometimes I don’t.
+Writing, editing, and other production work is done on a Bullfrog-powered computer using green, sustainable electricity — because sometimes you have to put your money where your mouth is.

 What are your rules for commenting?